-Scheduling automation has revolutionized the way businesses schedule their hourly workforce.
+Employee scheduling automation has revolutionized the way businesses schedule their hourly workforce.
 More and more, companies are trading in their sticky notes and whiteboards for tech tools that can handle all of their scheduling needs.
-A growing number of companies are realizing that improving their scheduling practices alone can have a massive impact on their bottom line.
-Maximizing labor costs, reducing overtime, and easing modern scheduling complexities all help eliminate wasted resource and expense.
-While many scheduling professionals focus on automation as the hero to the bottom line, we believe communication is an indispensable sidekick to any successful scheduling pursuit.
+By improving their scheduling practices they have unlocked unknown revenue and boosted their bottom line.
+However, we have found that companies may be leaving money on the table by ignoring the indispensable sidekick to any successful scheduling pursuit, great internal communication.

 Poor communication causes employees to disengage with the company.
 Disengagement can lead to lower productivity, increased error rates, lower employee satisfaction, more workplace injuries and even theft.
 Once employee engagement is at risk, companies face huge expenses trying to overcome absenteeism and turnover.
 Poor communication between the employer and employee can lead to a waterfall of costly consequences.

 Great Internal Communication to the Rescue

 Time and time again, we’re presented with dazzling examples of our most beloved heroes banking on their trusty sidekicks to save the day.
 Robin is always ready to swoop in to rescue Batman.
 R2-D2 wastes no time covering Luke in the heat of battle.
 Even Jerry needs to rely on George Costanza from time-to-time.
 Scheduling automation is equally reliant on communication.
 While scheduling automation does a lot of the heavy lifting, workforce communication liberates workers to engage with schedulers to create a positive scheduling experience.
 According to a top communication ROI study, companies with highly effective internal communication strategies are 3.5 times more likely to outperform their peers.